 Operating in these EITI implementing countries:

-Galp Energia is Portugal’s oil and natural gas integrated operator.
-Activities span from exploration and production of oil and natural gas to refining and marketing oil products, natural gas marketing and sales and power generation.
+Galp Energia is Portugal’s energy integrated operator.
+Activities span from exploration and production of oil and natural gas to refining and marketing oil products, natural gas and electricity marketing and sales and power generation.

 Engagement with the EITI

 Galp Energia has published a clear public statement endorsing the EITI Principles and Criteria, and ensured this is accessible on its external website.